 Complete the required information in Items 1-2 for the employment-based plan for which you are requesting ERRP payments.

-Item 2: For ERRP purposes, your plan year cycle start (MM/DD) and end (MM/DD) are determined as follows: The plan year as the year that is designated as the plan year in the plan document of an employment-based plan, except that if the plan document does not designate a plan year, if the plan year is not a 12-month plan year, or if there is no plan document, the plan year is: (1) the deductible or limit year used under the plan, (2) the policy year, if the plan does not impose deductibles or limits on a 12-month basis: (3) the sponsor’s taxable year, if the plan does not impose deductibles or limits on a 12-month basis, and either the plan is not insured or the insurance policy is not renewed on a 12-month basis, or (4) the calendar year, in any other case.
+Item 2: For ERRP purposes, your plan year cycle start (MM/DD) and end (MM/DD) are determined as follows: The plan year as the year that is designated as the plan year in the plan document of an employment-based plan, except that if the plan document does not designate a plan year, if the plan year is not a 12-month plan year, or if there is no plan document, the plan year is: (1) the deductible or limit year used under the plan; (2) the policy year, if the plan does not impose deductibles or limits on a 12-month basis: (3) the sponsor’s taxable year, if the plan does not impose deductibles or limits on a 12-month basis, and either the plan is not insured or the insurance policy is not renewed on a 12-month basis, or (4) the calendar year, in any other case.
 (See the program regulation at 45 C.F.R. §149.2).

 B. Benefit Option(s) Provided Under This Plan